junxit/us-congress-bills-115/metadata.md

 - 2018-03-09 — Introduced in House
 - 2018-03-09 — Introduced in House
 - 2018-03-09 — Referred to the House Committee on Energy and Commerce.
+- 2018-03-16 — Referred to the Subcommittee on Energy.
+- 2018-04-18 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2018-04-18 — Subcommittee Consideration and Mark-up Session Held.
+- 2018-05-09 — Committee Consideration and Mark-up Session Held.
+- 2018-05-09 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-06-28 — Placed on the Union Calendar, Calendar No. 615.
+- 2018-06-28 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-795.
+- 2018-06-28 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-795.